Commands¶

 $ runway dismantle --tag tag1 --tag tag2

-Output env_vars defined in the Runway Config File.
+Output "env_vars" defined in the Runway config file.

-OS environment variables can be set in the Runway Config File for different deploy environments (e.g. dev & prod KUBECONFIG
+OS environment variables can be set in the Runway config file for different

-This command allows access to these values for use outside of Runway.
+access to these values for use outside of Runway.

 --debug Supply once to display Runway debug logs.